coalest/jakdlugo/README.md

 # Jakdlugo

-This gem is a simple command line tool for Launch School students to estimate how long the Core curriculum will take.
+This gem is a simple command line tool for Launch School students to estimate how long the curriculum will take.

 ## How it works
-A common question students have is "How long does Launch School take?", so there is a post in the LS forums where students answer how long LS took for them.
-This gem takes the data from that forum post, creates a Postgres database and provides a few subcommands that query that database.
+A common question LS students have is "How long does Launch School take?", so there is a post in the forums where students answer how long it took for them.
+This gem takes the data from that forum post, loads it into a Postgres database and provides a few subcommands that query that database.

-The original name for this gem "howlong" was taken, so I translated it to Polish.
+The original name for this gem "how long" was taken, so "jak długo" is the Polish translation.

-## Installation

-Install it with:

-    $ gem install jakdlugo

 ## Usage